raspberrypilearning/binary-hero/en/step_6.md

 ## Storing songs

-+ Notes are removed from the lists once they've been played, so you're left with empty lists.
+You've made it so that notes are removed from the lists once they've been played, so you'll be left with empty lists:

 ![Empty lists](images/empty-lists.png)

 You're now going to add code to store songs in your project, so that you don't have to add to your lists each time.

-+ Make a block called `load 'happy birthday'` that clears both lists and then adds the numbers back into both `notes` and `times` lists.
++ Make a block called `load 'happy birthday'` that clears both the `notes` and `times` lists, and then adds the numbers back into both lists.

 Test your new block by running it at the start of your project.

 ![Testing a custom block](images/load-block-test.png)

-Your lists should now each contain 5 numbers.
+Each of your lists should now contain five numbers.

 ![Lists of notes and times](images/load-list-test.png)